luisomoreau/sigfox_electrical_meter/README.md

 Basically, on this electrical meter, a LED blinks every time a Wh is consumed.
 So the idea is to record this blink and link it to a counter and then every hour send it to a server using Sigfox network.

+You can find the tutorial on : http://www.instructables.com/id/Sigfox-Electrical-Meter/

 ## Which microcontrollers will be used?

 We will be using the Akeru dev kit (from SnootLab)